Okay, silly, the obvious answer to ‘Where to find a Christmas tree in New Brunswick’ is in the woods, we know!

 Please note: This is not a sponsored post; all information was collected via the websites and Facebook pages of the tree farms listed.
 We’ll happily add any NB farms that are missing; just drop a note in the comments!
 Also, please know that we haven’t personally visited these farms; if you have and would like to share some love and personal experience about that spot in the comments, feel free to share.

 Perry’s Tree Farm

 Located roughly an hour from Moncton, half an hour from Sussex, and an hour and a half from Fredericton, Perry’s Tree Farm is an annual pilgrimage for many New Brunswick families.
-Enjoy a wagon ride around the tree lot, complete with complimentary hot chocolate and candy canes (certain dates only; see below).
+Enjoy a wagon ride around the tree lot, complete with complimentary hot chocolate and candy canes (certain dates only).
 Perry’s is your ‘one stop chop’ for all your Christmas tree needs!

 - You cut or they cut

 Wagon rides & treats were available on select weekend in 2019; we’re watching to see 2020 updates.

 There’s a lovely stand of trees in Memramcook, carefully tended to and ready for a new home.
 Be sure to consider Memramcook Valley Tree Farm Christmas UPICK Arbres de la Vallee for your tree needs this year!